adamdubiel/java-metrics-basic-talk/README.md

-# Confitura 2016 - Metrics
+# Java Metrics Basic Talk

-Materials for my [Confitura 2016](http://confitura.pl) talk.
+Materials for "What is your app doint when you are not around?" talk.

 ## Tags